predakanga/smarty/notes.md

 * added argument $lc_rest to modifier.capitalize to lower-case anything but the first character of a word
 * changed strip modifier to consider unicode white-space, too
 * changed wordwrap modifier to accept UTF-8 strings
+* changed count_sentences modifier to consider unicode characters and treat sequences delimited by ? and ! as sentences, too

 next up: *make modifiers UTF-8 safe and sane*